In Marriage, Different Isn’t Wrong, It’s Just Different: 5 Transformational Lessons From a Half Century of Marriage

 How you express (or fail to express) respect for one another’s differences determines the extent of oneness or isolation you experience in your marriage.

-Lesson #3.
-Marriage reveals our differences … having children and raising them magnifies our differences.
+Lesson #3: Marriage reveals our differences … and raising children magnifies our differences.

 There’s nothing like having the doctor place your first born in your arms and realizing that God used you two to create this little human being.
 This assignment demands that you and your spouse must be in agreement about how you are going to raise your children … in spite of your differences!

-You and your spouse were likely not raised in homes with the same values.
+You and your spouse may not have been raised in homes with the same values.
 Together, you now have to figure out for your children things such as character development and discipline.
 Training them how to relate respectfully to others.
-Teaching them how to handle money, tell the truth, and obey .
+Teaching them how to handle money, tell the truth, and obey.
 There are countless issues which equip your child to become an adult.

 That became our “north star” as we made decisions while raising our six children.
 Our discovery?
 Our differences complemented one another as we raised our children.

-Lesson #4.
-Discover the differences and celebrate them.
+Lesson #4: Discover your differences and find fresh ways to celebrate them.

 When was the last time you thanked your spouse for his/her differences?

 Our differences do fit because they have been designed by God.
-Differences are new capacities to broaden our lives and compliment one another.
+Why not set out on a journey to discover how one another’s differences are new capacities to broaden our lives and complement one another.
+Then find ways to celebrate those differences.

 Your assignment?
 This one is real simple: Go out on a date night and have some fun working together to see how many ways you complement one another in your differences.
-(Like we did at the beginning of this post.)
+Develop a list like mine at the beginning of this post.

-After you’ve come up with 10-15 ways you are different, why not thank your spouse for the most important 2-3 ways he/she complements you.
+After you’ve come up with 10-15 ways you are different, why not thank your spouse for the most important two or three ways he/she complements you.
 Praise does wonders for our sense of hearing!

 Understanding means responding to life's circumstances with biblical insight—a perspective that looks at life through God's eyes.
 Understanding your spouse from God's perspective results in accepting their differences and beginning to learn how God made them to complement you.
 Understanding produces compassion for your partner.

-A handsome couple in their 30s once shared with me how they finally understood how their differences complemented one another.
+A handsome couple in their 30s once told me how they finally understood how their differences complemented one another.
 The husband explained:

 “My wife is a prosecuting attorney.
 I felt like she prosecuted from 8 to 5 and I persecuted from 5 to 8.
 In the year and half we have been married I found out she is a strong woman.
 I had hoped I could pressure her to change; if I persevered, I might be able to beat her down.
 But I have finally understood that I don't have to compete with her.
 I can let her be who she is, and not feel insecure about who I am.”